Skip to content

 any faster you can use a special decorator to disable profiling for one

-any faster - you can use a special decorator to disable profiling for one
+you can use a special decorator to disable profiling for one

 function only::